iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 LastAttempt
 ```

-These values gave the analyst immediate context about:

-- How many failures occurred
-- When the sequence started
-- When the sequence ended

 ---

-# Phase 13 — First Detection Logic
+# Detection Engineering Failure

-The first rule attempted to group activity using a fixed five-minute bucket.

-Conceptually:
+The first version used:

 ```kusto
 | summarize